University campus in Wisconsin

 2+2 transfer pathway savings$33,578

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-Wisconsin students pursuing data science degrees have access to robust financial aid options through both federal and state programs.
+Wisconsin students pursuing data science degrees have access to strong financial aid options through both federal and state programs.
 The primary state resource is the Wisconsin Grant, a need-based grant program specifically designed for Wisconsin residents attending University of Wisconsin System institutions (Wisconsin Grant).
 This program complements federal aid available through the Free Application for Federal Student Aid (FAFSA), which determines eligibility for Pell Grants, federal loans, and work-study opportunities (Federal Student Aid).
 All prospective students should complete the FAFSA to unlock these funding pathways.

 Key Programs & Amounts